spignelon/roadvision-assignment/README.md

-# Video Management System with AI Integration
+# RoadVision - Video Management System with AI Integration

-This is a lightweight Flask-based Video Management System that can handle multiple video streams and apply AI models for person detection and motion detection.
+A lightweight Flask-based Video Management System that can handle multiple video streams and apply AI models for person detection and motion detection.

 ## Features